alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 	1: Show the set of most preferable worlds
 	2: Show the set of least preferable worlds
 	3: Compare two specific worlds with respect to preference
 	4: Show which rules are violated at each world ordered by number of rule violations
 	5: Show which rules are violated at each world ordered by weighted number of rule violations
 	6: Show the best worlds at which a formula f is true

 Preferability among worlds is determined by rule-violations.
 There are three ways of evaluating preferability: If w0 is preferable to w1 then:
-1. The rules violated in w0 are a subset of the worlds violated in w2, or
+a.
+The rules violated in w0 are a subset of the worlds violated in w2, or
-2. The number of rules violated in w0 is no greater than the number of rules violated in w1
+b.
+The number of rules violated in w0 is no greater than the number of rules violated in w1, or
-3. The weighted rule violations in w0 are no greater than the weighted rule violation in w1
+c.
+The weighted rule violations in w0 are no greater than the weighted rule violations in w1

 Regarding 2: Inferences from R, the user is presented with the following
 options: